Google Feud

 Google Feud is a browser-based trivia game featuring answers pulled from Google.
 It is based on the American show Family Feud, and is unaffiliated with Google.

 History

-The game was created in 2013 by American indie developer Justin Hook, a writer for Bob's Burgers on Fox, as well as other TV shows and comic books.
+The game was created in 2013 by American indie developer Justin Hook, a writer for Bob's Burgers on Fox.

-Google Feud was demonstrated on @midnight with Chris Hardwick, referenced in the monologue of The Tonight Show Starring Jimmy Fallon, and featured in dozens of other outlets.
-Time declared it "the online game we didn't know we were waiting for".
+Google Feud was demonstrated on @midnight with Chris Hardwick, referenced in the monologue of The Tonight Show Starring Jimmy Fallon.Time declared it "the online game we didn't know we were waiting for".

-In 2017, Google Feud was featured on the Fine Brothers program Celebs React on Fullscreen.

 According to Colin McMillen, a staff software engineer at Google, a very similar game was played internally at Google.